 Visit Hampton Court Palace, built by Cardinal Wolsey in the early 16th century.
 Wander through the 60 acres of beautiful riverside gardens with their famous maze before an afternoon cruise to Bell Weir Lock at Runnymede.

-This morning, you may use the fitness and spa facilities at the adjacent luxury hotel.
+This morning, you may use the fitness and spa facilities at the newly-refurbished Runnymede on Thames Hotel.
 In the afternoon, visit Windsor Castle, built in the 11th century by William the Conqueror and still inhabited by the modern-day Royal Family.

 Cruise to Boveney Lock for a private tour of Dorney Court, which has been owned by the Palmer Family for 450 years.
 It has provided a lovely setting for films such as Poirot and The Other Boleyn Girl.
 After lunch, 'Magna Carta' has special permission to moor at Cliveden Reach.
 Once home to Waldorf and Nancy Astor, the estate has enjoyed a glittering history as a hub for society events.